kreimanlab/RefixationModel/README.md

 Authors: Mengmi Zhang, Will Xiao, Olivia Rose, Katarina Bendtz, Margaret Livingston, Carlos Ponce, and Gabriel Kreiman

 This repository contains an implementation of a deep learning model for predicting return fixations and eye movement data across tasks and species.
-Our paper is currently in submission.
+Our paper is published in PLOS Computational Biology, 2022.

 ## Project Description